rakeshtherani/Zarklab-Queries/blockchain-analysis-sql-queries.md

 ### 3.1 Detecting Circular Trading Patterns

-**Objective**: Identify wallets engaged in circular trading, where funds move through a series of wallets and return to the original wallet, potentially indicating wash trading or money laundering.
+**Objective:** Identify wallets engaged in circular trading, where funds move through a series of wallets and return to the original wallet, potentially indicating wash trading or money laundering.

-**SQL Query**:
+**SQL Query:**

 ```sql
 WITH first_transfers AS (
     SELECT